Have you ever had an Investment with Reliance Mutual?

 You could be owed £1,000s in compensation if Reliance Mutual mis-sold you your Investment.

 Many consumers may have been mis-sold their Investments by Reliance Mutual, Investments such as PEPs, ISAs, OEICs, Bonds, UNIT TRUST, PIP & Portfolios.
-Reliance Mutual may have mislead consumers about their Investments that were linked to the Stock Market & a majority of customers across the UK may have been put into the wrong risk category, putting more of their own money at risk.
+Reliance Mutual may have misinformed customers about their Investments that were linked to the Stock Market & a majority of customers across the UK may have been put into the wrong risk category, putting more of their own money at risk.

 When Reliance Mutual sell an Investment they have certain rules that their advisor must abide by and if they did not follow these rules then you may be entitled to a claim.